The library is open

 - Please search for the media in the catalogue at home in advance and write down the shelf numbers of the desired media.

-- Access to the building only with FFP2-mask.
-The FFP2-mask must be worn continuously until leaving the building.
+- Access to the building only with medical mask.
+The medical mask must be worn continuously until leaving the building.

 - Take a shopping basket at the library entrance.
 If no basket is available because the maximum number of customers is already present in the library, you will have to wait for a basket to become available.
 As always, please observe the distance rule of 1.5-2 meters.